And more specifically: how to choose your espresso machine?

 -

-- Are you really going to make milk drinks?
+- Are you really going to make milk-based drinks?

 Automatic machines with integrated mill

 We have to admit that the simplicity/quality ratio of the coffee is extremely favorable to them.
-A bit like a bowl of Chocapic, you simply put the coffee beans in the hopper, the water in the reservoir, press a button and that's it.
+Much like a bowl of Chocapic cereal, you simply put the coffee beans in the hopper, the water in the reservoir, press a button, and you're done.

-If the machine is well maintained, properly adjusted, and the coffee is of good quality, you should have something interesting in your cup.
-Depending on the model, you have a number of choices available to you: ristretto, espresso, long coffee, cappuccino, flat white, etc., sometimes with convincing results.
-Maintaining these machines is essential and can really transform your cup if it is not done according to the recommendations for your model.
+If the machine is well-maintained, properly adjusted, and the coffee is of good quality, you should have something interesting in your cup.
+Depending on the model, you have a number of choices available: ristretto, espresso, Americano, cappuccino, flat white, etc., sometimes with impressive results.
+Maintaining these machines is essential and can truly transform your cup if it isn't done according to your model's recommendations.

 Price: Between €250 and €2,000